Photoshop Halftone Dot Pattern tutorial

 Same color, different blend mode.

-If the color is too bright and the effect looks too faded or flat, double-click on the fill layer’s color swatch in the Layers panel.
+If your effect looks too faded or flat, double-click the layer’s color swatch in the Layers panel.

 Double-clicking the color swatch.